Strong, Handmade Trees

 The pages in the Understanding Tree Measurements section were written to help you understand more about how saddle trees work.
 They explain different methods of measuring a saddle tree along with reasons why we measure the way we do and why we use the extra or alternative measurements that we use.
 We explain why the numbers given to bar angles don't mean the fit will be the same between makers.
 We also try to explain the factors that go into the final look of the cantle and the choices you make when determining horn specs.

 Home_4.jpgThe Tree and Saddle Fitting section breaks down tree fit into its components so you can better understand how trees work to fit horses well.
 We also look at horses and discuss ways to measure them to figure out what you want to order for fit, including how to do back drawings if you choose.
-Since not all saddle fit problems are a result of the tree or even the saddle, we have a page, including a printable chart, to help you understand all the factors involved and evaluate which ones may need to be changed to resolve a problem.
+Since not all saddle fit problems are a result of the tree or even the saddle, we have a troubleshooting section to help you understand all the factors involved and evaluate which ones may need to be changed to resolve a problem.

 Home_5.jpgThe Building A Saddle Tree series is for your interest, but also with the hope that by understanding more of how we build the trees, you will better know how to communicate what you want so we can build it for you.
 Please note that this is not the way production companies build trees, and even among hand makers “Every tree maker does things differently.”